Why you can't optimize your spaces without understanding passive occupancy

 A study by CBRE found that 50% of space use is passively occupied.
 That’s substantial.
 To put that into perspective, that means if your sensors are telling you that 100 of your 500 desks are being used right now, it’s likely missing another 100 passively occupied desks.
 In other words, 200 of your desks are actually in use at that moment.

-Passive occupancy refers to a space that is in-use, even if a human isn’t present at that very moment.
+Passive occupancy refers to a space that is in-use and occupied by the presence of common objects, even if a human isn’t present at that very moment.
 Consider this: Jane walks into the office and selects her desk for the day.
+She puts her jacket on the back of the chair, she puts her bag on the desk, and she begins working on her laptop.
 She spends the morning at her desk working on a presentation, and at 11:00 am she joins her colleagues for a monthly review meeting.
-So now, is her desk occupied or free?
-Well, that depends.
-Is she coming back?
-Are there signs that she’s coming back?
-In this case, it looks like she left her coat and backpack, and so she will be.
+She unplugs her laptop - but leaves her bag on the desk and her jacket on the chair.

 Imagine if this incorrect occupancy data was integrated with a desk booking application designed to auto-release desks when no one is present.
 While Jane is at her meeting, someone looking for a seat might check to see what’s free and select where Jane has been sitting.
 That would be a terrible experience for Jane, as well as the other employee who intended to claim Jane’s desk.
 This poor experience can also apply to room bookings, and any other spaces leveraging utilization data for reservations.

 Workplace leaders need more than the ability to count people.
 Today, enterprises need the ability to understand spaces, how people are using them, and the nuance and context of that use in order to glean a full, insightful understanding.

 True understanding is people count + active occupancy + passive occupancy.
 Without passive occupancy, you're missing half the picture.